-Why?
-Because I will reveal the secrets and a technique for a cream puff recipe that guarantees the perfect cream choux puffs (choux à la crème in French).
+If you have ever wanted to master choux pastry, this is your chance!
+I will reveal the secrets and a technique for a cream puff recipe that guarantees the perfect cream choux puffs (choux à la crème in French).

 Jump to:

-They make a festive low carb, low-sugar treat, a dreamy dessert perfect for Valentine's Day or any other special occasion.
+These no-sugar-added cream puffs are filled with sugar-free cream filling and are as light as possible.
+They make a festive low-carb, low-sugar treat, perfect for Valentine's Day or any other special occasion.

 Ingredients

-Salt: a pinch of salt enhances the flavor of the pastry.
+- Salt: A pinch of salt enhances the flavor of the pastry.

-Butter: use unsalted butter, cold or softened, and cut it into cubes.
+- Butter: Use unsalted butter, cold or softened, and cut it into cubes.

-Flaked almonds are optional, but they bring beauty, texture, and crunchiness to the dessert.
+- Flaked almonds are optional, but they bring beauty, texture, and crunchiness to the dessert.

-Whipping cream: use your favorite brand of whipping cream with at least 30% fat content or heavy whipping cream with 35% fat content and higher.
+- Whipping cream: Use your favorite brand of whipping cream with at least 30% fat content or heavy whipping cream with 35% fat content and higher.

 How to make sugar-free cream puffs